 The crew of Ghost Adventures has changed over the years, starting with original cast members Zak Bagans, Nick Groff, and Aaron Goodwin.

 In his 20s at the time, Zak Bagans didn't believe in ghosts until he lived in an old apartment in Trenton, Michigan.
 In his first month of living there, he had a ghostly encounter that set him on a search for answers.
 Now in his 40s, Bagans has had a lifelong interest in the paranormal.
 Now he combines that fascination with his experience as film maker to bring the experience to the small screen.
+He's even opened his own haunted objects museum in Las Vegas where people can see many of the haunted items he has collected.

 Nick Groff also had a lifelong interest in the paranormal as well as a film school background.
 He and Bagans met when Bagans was the wedding DJ for Groff's wedding.
 The two hit it off and discovered a mutual love of the paranormal.
 Groff left the show in 2014 and later filmed Paranormal Lockdown with Paranormal State's Katrina Weidman.